py-mine/mcproto/docs/index.md

     to do so, you will want to use an older version of mcproto, but note that **no bug fixes or features will be backported** to these older versions.

-    *For more information on versioning and update practices, see our [Versioning Practices](./installation/versioning-model.md).*
+    *For more information on versioning and update practices, see our [Versioning Practices][versioning].*

 !!! warning

     This library is still heavily Work-In-Progress, which means a lot of things can still change and some features may be missing or incomplete.
 Using the library for production applications at it's current state isn't recommended.

+[versioning]: meta/versioning.md